Mars-proj/Simbiot-trading-bot/project_map_trading.md

    - This updates the repository directly from the server.

 ## Security Notes
 - **2025-03-29**: Telegram bot token was compromised in `config_notifications.py` in the repository history.
 The token has been removed from the code and replaced with `os.getenv("TELEGRAM_BOT_TOKEN", "")`.
-A new token must be generated via BotFather and added to `.env`:y
+A new token must be generated via BotFather and added to `.env`: